jroesch/dda/resources/report.md

 ## COMBINATORIAL_BLAS
 We are in the same space Combinatorial BLAS [^combblas], which is a distributed-memory parallel graph library that is very much trying to solve the same sorts of problems we were tackling.
 It provides a set of linear algebra primitives that are specifically useful for targeting graph analytics.

 ## Repa

-Repa insipired our project greatly and we thought initally that we would use it as the core of our project.
-Repa, a Haskell library for parallel arrays, would be the core of our project but we have abandoned it after realizing that Repa's design is centered around dense arrays and would make be awkward to shoehorn sparse arrays into Repa.
-This happens to be the case because Repa is designed around dense arrays and much of its optimizations would not benefit sparse ones without significant changes to the code.
+Repa inspired our project greatly and we thought initially that we would use it as the core of our project.
+Repa is Haskell library for parallel arrays, would have be the core of our project, but we have abandoned it after realizing that Repa's design was centered around dense arrays and would make be awkward to shoehorn sparse arrays into Repa.

-Repa is an interesting because its novel approach to array representation and stream fusion.
+Repa was interesting because its novel approach to array representation and stream fusion.
 This technique allows the compiler to fuse loop bodies into single iterations over a structure (in this an array), coupled with their multiple array representations which allow the programmer to specify how new